Patienttchamson/Blockchain-und-Kryptow-hrungen/README.md

 # Blockchain-und-Kryptowährungen

-To understand how the application was developed, please read the white paper here.
+To understand how the application was developed, please read the white paper (https://github.com/Patienttchamson/Blockchain-und-Kryptow-hrungen/blob/master/Kryptow%C3%A4rung_Dapp_Paper.pdf).

 To Test the application, please follow the steps below: